scrtlabs/protocol/docs/source/SubsystemArchitecture.rst

 7. Using standard crypto libraries, it verifies that the report is correctly signed by the attached x509 certificate.
-It also verifies that the attached root certificate matches Intel’s publically available root certificate issued by a CA.
+It also verifies that the attached root certificate matches Intel’s publically available root certificate issued by a Certificate Authority.

-.. _section-1: